-This is how the life story of Ingrid Birgitta Lundberg begins, narrated through the tender lens of her son, Patrik.
+This is how the life story of Ingrid Birgitta Lundberg begins, narrated through the tender lens of her son Patrik.
 Birgitta was born as the echoes of war were fading, greeting her with the promise of a bright future.
-Sweden was flourishing under a new welfare system, and poverty and starvation would soon be a memory long gone.
+Sweden was flourishing under a new welfare system and poverty and starvation would soon be a memory long gone.

-In these hopeful times, a humble worker’s daughter like Birgitta received an education for eight years, went to housewife school for one, and got an office job right after graduation.
-Birgitta could take control over her own life – saving up for a driver’s license, go to a dance when she felt like it, and find love on her own terms.
-Soon Birgitta lived the Swedish dream: a loving husband, two cherished children, a reliable Volvo and a villa.
-She trusted the welfare state to protect her.
+In these hopeful times, a humble worker’s daughter like Birgitta received an education for eight years, went to housewife school for one and got an office job right after graduation.
+Birgitta could control her own life – saving up for a driver’s license, go dancing when she felt like it and search for love on her own terms.
+Soon Birgitta lived the Swedish dream: she had a loving husband, two cherished children, a reliable Volvo

 Extra Materials